shawyunz/XampleUI/README.md

-### Video record
+### Coding recording

 https://youtu.be/Lq7-2PzsSpY

-### Note
+### Notes

-As I cut the icons and images on my own, so the value of margin or padding in the same row or column might not be consistent.
+- As I cut the icons and images on my own, so the value of margin or padding in the same row or column might not be consistent.

-And the list page items have different size, no idea about how to implement it into an infinite list (tried to make an uneven list before though).
+- The list page items have different size, no idea about how to implement it into an infinite list (tried to make an uneven list before though).

-According to the license, the font files are not uploaded on Git.
+- According to the license, the font files are not uploaded on Git (related code cleaned from latest repo).

-### Thoughts

-When reviewing the development, reliased that cutting images really took a lot of time.
+When reviewing the development, reliased that cropping and editing images really took a lot of time.
 And finally got the hang of comparing UI efficiently in the last half an hour, which is to pin a screenshot and change opacity to compare.
 And first time tried to edit a video, and found that was the moment I realized I need a better CPU.